kyma-project/telemetry-manager/docs/contributor/styleguide/error_handling.md

 # Error Handling

 ## Reflecting Errors in Status Condition Messages
 In Telemetry Manager, it is a common practice to reflect errors in status condition messages.
-For instance, a LogPipeline might require a client TLS certificate to authenticate against a backend.
-If the certificate is invalid, the error should be captured and mapped to a corresponding reason/message in the LogPipeline status.
+For example, a LogPipeline might need a client TLS certificate to authenticate against a backend.
+If the certificate is invalid, the error should be captured and mapped to a corresponding reason or message in the LogPipeline status.

 ### Defining and Using Sentinel Errors
-When an error occurs, the package that returns it (e.g., a TLS validator) should define a sentinel error that the calling code can check.
+When an error occurs, the package that returns it (for example, a TLS validator) should define a sentinel error that the calling code can check.
 For example:

 ```go
 import "errors"